iq-motion-control/iq-module-communication-doc/docs/api_docs/python.rst

 1. A serial communicator object
 2. Optionally, a module ID (``module_idn``)

   * This represents the module ID of the device you would like to communicate with.
 If your module has its module ID configured to 26, you must set ``module_idn`` to 26 in object instantiation.
+    By default, all modules have an ID of 0.

 3. Optionally, a firmware style (``firmware``)